List of Duck Dodgers characters: King Great White

-King Great White is the ruler of the Sharkarians on the planet Aquarium and is a fan of rock music (the latter may be a reference to the rock band Great White).
-When Dodgers and Cadet were visiting that planet on a diplomatic mission, they sided with opposing rulers on their musical opinions.
-This almost broke out into a civil war until both races shared the habit of making sure their planet doesn't break.
-After Duck Dodgers rammed their ship into Aquarium (though it was miraculously fixed), he and Cadet were suspended for causing civil war to break out and almost destroying Aquarium.
-King Great White and Chancellor Flippauralius have also informed the Galactic Protectorate that if Dodgers and Cadet visit Aquarium again, they will be "filleted."
-King Great White was voiced by John DiMaggio.
+King Great White (voiced by John DiMaggio) is the ruler of the Sharkarians on the planet Aquarium and is a fan of rock music.
+When Dodgers and Cadet visit Aquarium on a diplomatic mission, they side with opposing rulers on their musical opinions.
+This almost breaks out into a civil war until both races agree to share to prevent Aquarium from being destroyed.

 Rona Vipra

-Rona Vipra is an ex-bounty hunter turned interior designer, originally hired by Skunderbelly, but allied with Duck Dodgers.
-She was voiced by Paget Brewster.
+Rona Vipra (voiced by Paget Brewster) is an ex-bounty hunter turned interior designer.
+She was originally hired by Skunderbelly, but allied with Duck Dodgers.

 Hungortus

-Hungortus is an alien entity with seemingly limitless cosmic powers, forced to consume planets—via a mouth on his stomach—to sustain himself.
-He is a parody of the Marvel Comics' character Galactus and was voiced by Daran Norris.
+Hungortus (voiced by Daran Norris) is an alien entity with seemingly limitless cosmic powers, forced to consume planets—via a mouth on his stomach—to sustain himself.
+He is a parody of the Marvel Comics character Galactus.

 Flame Valet

-Flame Valet is a fiery lawyer who serves as the Herald of Hungortus.
-Earth used him to convince Hungortus to eat Mars, even though Flame Valet never won a case.
-By his own admission, Flame Valet never even went to law school.
-He is a parody of one of Galactus' Heralds, Firelord.
-He was voiced by Tom Kenny.
+Flame Valet (voiced by Tom Kenny) is a fiery lawyer who serves as the Herald of Hungortus.
+Earth used him to convince Hungortus to eat Mars, even though Flame Valet has never won a case.

 Counselor Combustion

-Counselor Combustion, the sister of Flame Valet, is also a lawyer.
-She has a sibling rivalry with Flame.
-Mars used her to convince Hungortus to eat Earth.
-She could be a parody of another Herald of Galactus, Frankie Raye.
-Counselor Combustion was voiced by Jennifer Hale.
+Counselor Combustion (voiced by Jennifer Hale) is a lawyer and the sister of Flame Valet.
+Mars uses her to convince Hungortus to devour Earth.

 Master Moloch

-Master Moloch is a gibbon-like alien who trains Protectorate Agents.
+Master Moloch (voiced by Quentin Tarantino) is a gibbon-like alien who trains Protectorate Agents.
 He is a master of the Gibbon Fist Kung Fu move.
-He trained Duck Dodgers and Cadet with the move when they had to fight the Whoosh.
-Master Moloch was voiced by Quentin Tarantino.